Table of Contents

 What is the AeroForce Cleaning System?

 All Roomba robots use the AeroForce cleaning system.
 How does it work?
 Dual counter-rotating tangle-free brushes grab dirt and debris from carpets and hard floors.
 The airflow accelerator boosts suction power to catch dust, debris, and allergens, transferring them into the dustbin.
 The latest models use a more powerful vacuuming system that increases air power up to 5 and 10 times.
-(The Roomba 980 has a Carpet Boost feature that increases suction power to its maximum when recognizes carpets).
+(The Roomba 980, s7+, and s9+ have a Carpet Boost feature that increases suction power to its maximum when recognizes carpets).
 A side spin brush cleans corners and wedges, transferring the dirt to the dustbin.
 Anti-tangle system will not allow the robot to get stuck between cords, carpet fringe, or tassels.
 If it does, the system stops the side and main brushes of the vacuum to try to escape.

 Edge Cleaning Mode